 You will also need to buy yourself some clay too.
 There is also a wide range of clays available that are suitable for wheel throwing.
 If you’d like to know more about different types of clay for pottery, check out this article.
 For the pros and cons of using different clays, I have also written about the best clay for beginners too.

-In a nutshell, though, you would be best to buy some clay that is easy to use.
+In a nutshell, though, it would be best to buy some clay that is easy to use.
 That might sound like a strange thing to say, clay is clay, right?
 Well not really.
 Different clay bodies feel quite different to use.

 The main types of clay are earthenware, stoneware, and porcelain.

-If you are new to using a pottery wheel, my recommendation would be to use a stoneware clay.
+If you are new to using a pottery wheel, my recommendation would be to use stoneware clay.